freenas/freenas-docs/userguide/intro.rst

 This software has been added or updated:

 * The %brand% installer creates 16 GiB swap partitions when installing
-  %brand% on mirrored boot devices that are larger than 64 GiB and not USB mass storage devices.
+  %brand% on mirrored boot devices.
+The device cannot be a USB device and must be larger than 64 GiB.

 * `NUT <http://networkupstools.org/>`__ (Network UPS Tools) now listens on :literal:`::1` (IPv6 localhost) in addition to 127.0.0.1 (IPv4